 There are things that I did not share about John Robert here.
 One was his love for Gulf Coast Bible Camp.
 He started going to camp before he was old enough to be there.
 He seldom missed a camp week, retreat, or event if he could help it.
 It was at camp where John made the decision to be baptized into Jesus.
 I had the privilege of assisting in his second birth.

 John Robert loved doing things with the youth group like going to Youth In Action or taking a trip to the Ocoee River (where he was once bitten by a tick and had Rocky Mountain Spotted Fever).
 He enjoyed so much going to concerts, movies, staying up late talking, and other things with his youth group friends.

 And John loved his family.
 His sister Nicole was more than a sister, she was his friend.
 They grew especially close over the last few years.
 Nicole and daughter, Claire, lived with us for nine years.
 Claire was more like a little sister to John than a niece.
-John lived to see Nicole marry Robert, and to enjoy playing with newborn Blake.
+John lived to see Nicole’s son, Blake.
 These, along with all of his extended family, love and miss him so much.